asigalov61/Raspberry-Piano/Raspberry-Pi/Installation_Instructions/README.md

 ### 1) Root dir for the Raspberry Piano files should be /home/pi/Raspberry_Piano
 ### 2) Do not forget to unzip Raspberry_Piano_Chamber_Dataset.zip because the model will need it and because it primes from it.
+### 3) Install procedure below was tested to work w/o any problems, so please follow install instructions carefully and in the provided order.

 ***